prathamesh-nachane/Psychometric-chart-in-Python/README.md

 # Installation:
 1: Copy paste psycochart.py in your directory (folder containing other codes).

-2: Run test.py to test the code.
-If you get errors contact me.
+2: Run example.py to test/understand the code.
+If you get errors, contact me.

 # Code Prerequisites:
 CoolProp version: 6.1.1 or higher - clone it using GIT